kreismit/ECE4960/labs.md

 ### Physical Robot (part *a*)
 Reviewed the [Sparkfun product info and documentation](https://www.sparkfun.com/products/15335) for the [ICM-20948 IMU](https://cdn.sparkfun.com/assets/7/f/e/c/d/DS-000189-ICM-20948-v1.3.pdf).
 Noted (among other things) that the default I²C address is `0x69`.

-With the "SparkFun 9DoF IMU Breakout - ICM 20948 - Arduino Library" installed, and the IMU connected to the Artemis via a Qwiic cable, ran the `Example1_Wire` Arduino sketch (Arduino IDE: File > Examples > Wire (under "Examples for Artemis RedBoard Nano").
+With the *SparkFun 9DoF IMU Breakout - ICM 20948 - Arduino Library* installed, and the IMU connected to the Artemis via a Qwiic cable, ran the `Example1_Wire` Arduino sketch (Arduino IDE: File > Examples > Wire (under "Examples for Artemis RedBoard Nano").
 Confirmed the default I²C address.

 Ran the `Example1_Basics` Arduino sketch (accessed from the IDE by File > Examples > SparkFun 9DoF IMU Breakout - ICM 20948 - Arduino Library).
 Confirmed that the IMU read out sensible values on all nine axes.

 Wrote code to calculate the tilt angle using the accelerometer.
 Wrote code to calculate roll, pitch, and yaw using the gyroscope.
 Wrote code to calculate the yaw angle using the magnetometer.
 Wrote sensor fusion code using the accelerometer and the gyroscope.

-Added features to the Bluetooth communication code allowing it to send IMU data over Bluetooth.
-Modified command set to add a "ramp" command and a "spin" command; the former ramped the motors from a low number to 255, and the latter attempted to spin at a constant rate using PI control.
+Added features to the Bluetooth communication code allowing it to send IMU data and to receive motor commands over Bluetooth.
+Modified command set to add a "ramp" command (optional) and wrote Python code to spin in place, ramping the motor values from zero to maximum and back again.
+Collected IMU rotation rate data from the spin experiment.
+Wrote Python code to spin the robot at a constant speed; adjusted this speed to find a minimum and measured it using IMU data.
+Wrote Python code to implement a PI control of the rotation rate.

 ### Simulation (part *b*)